chenyuan-date/chenyuan-date.github.io/_posts/2016-04-28-block-IP-address.md

 Sometimes, in order to avoid so many useless visit to your server, which may cause a waste of resource and slow response, it is necessary to limit IP address.

-Make a file named .htaccess in the web directory, then add the following contents according to your purpose.
+Create a file named .htaccess in the web directory, then add the following contents according to your purpose.

 # Block IP address